 Certain federal environmental statutes provide "standing" for any citizen to file a lawsuit to allege violations of the particular statute in issue.
 These citizen suit provisions permit an individual to act as a private attorney general to insure that there is statutory compliance.
-This section outlines the citizen suit provisions under the CWA and the CAA.
-The citizen suit provisions of the RCRA are discussed in
+This section outlines the citizen suit provisions under the CWA98 and the CAA.99 In addition, this section also discusses a citizen's ability to bring environmental claims under 42 U.S.C.
+1983.